ez-engines/ez-settings/README.md

 - Allow to config endpoints
 - Interface description (and show at UI)
 - Groups description (and show at UI)
-- Database storage as backend
+- Database storage as backend (ActiveRecord)
-- Redis storage as backend
+- Redis storage as backend (RedisRb)

 ## Contributing
 Fork => Fix => MR warmly welcomed!